lammps/lammps/doc/src/fix_temp_csvr.rst

 thermal degrees of freedom, and the bias is added back in.

-An important feature of these thermostats is that they have an associated effective energy that is a contant of the motion.
+An important feature of these thermostats is that they have an associated effective energy that is a constant of motion.
 The effective energy is the total energy (kinetic + potential) plus the accumulated kinetic energy changes due to the thermostat.
 The latter quantity is the global scalar computed by these fixes.
 This